Modern Slavery Policy

 4.4 Corporate social responsibility policy/charitable foundation

-Over the last decade DUAL’s charitable activities have supported organisations that strengthen the communities in which we live and work, both in the UK and Internationally.
-The extent of these endeavours has grown with our business’s expansion.
-As part of Hyperion, DUAL is involved in charitable activity through the Hyperion Foundation.
-The Hyperion Foundation was established in 2014 to provide a focus and impetus for the fundraising activities of the groups employees.
+Over the last decade Hyperion’s charitable activities have supported organisations that strengthen the communities in which we live and work, both in the UK and Internationally.
+The extent of these endeavours has grown with our business’s expansion, and in 2014 the Group embarked on a new phase of charitable activity with the creation of the Hyperion Foundation.
+The Hyperion Foundation was established in 2014 to provide a focus and impetus for the fundraising activities of the employees of the Hyperion Insurance Group.

 5. Right of Audit